-Redemption for Taxation Reasons - Unless provided otherwise in the applicable Final Terms, the Bank will have the right to redeem a Series of Covered Bonds upon the occurrence of certain changes requiring it to pay withholding taxes in excess of levels, if any, applicable to interest or other payments on such Covered Bonds, which changes become effective on or after the date on which agreement is reached to issue the first Tranche of the Covered Bonds of such Series
+Redemption for Taxation Reasons - Unless provided otherwise in the applicable Final Terms, the Bank will have the right to redeem a Series of Covered Bonds upon the occurrence of certain changes requiring it to pay increased withholding taxes

 The withholding tax rate on interest payments in respect of bonds issued by Turkish legal entities outside of Turkey varies depending upon the original maturity of such bonds as specified under Decree No. 2009/14592 dated 12 January 2009, which was amended by Decree No. 2010/1182 dated 20 December 2010 and Decree No. 2011/1854 dated 26 April 2011 (together, the "Tax Decrees").
-Pursuant to the Tax Decrees: (a) with respect to bonds with a maturity of less than one year, the withholding tax rate on interest is 10%, (b) with respect to bonds with a maturity of at least one and less than three years, the withholding tax rate on interest is 7%, (c) with respect to bonds with a maturity of at least three and less than five years, the withholding tax rate on interest is 3%, and (d) with respect to bonds with a maturity of five years and more, the withholding tax rate on interest is 0%.
+Pursuant to the Tax Decrees: (a) with respect to bonds with a maturity of less than one year, the withholding tax rate on interest is 10%, (b) with respect to bonds with a maturity of at least one year and less than three years, the withholding tax rate on interest is 7%, (c) with respect to bonds with a maturity of at least three and less than five years, the withholding tax rate on interest is 3%, and (d) with respect to bonds with a maturity of five years and more, the withholding tax rate on interest is 0%.
 Also, in the case of early redemption, the redemption date could be considered to be the maturity date and withholding tax rates could apply accordingly.
-Unless provided otherwise in the applicable Final Terms, the Bank will have the right to redeem a Series of Covered Bonds at any time (including in the case of Floating Rate Covered Bonds) prior to their Final Maturity Date (or, if applicable, Extended Final Maturity Date), if, upon the occurrence: (i) of a change in, or amendment to, the laws or regulations of a Relevant Jurisdiction or (ii) of any change in the application or official interpretation of the laws or regulations of a Relevant Jurisdiction, which change or amendment becomes effective on or after the date on which agreement is reached to issue the first Tranche of the relevant Series of Covered Bonds, on the next Interest Payment Date the Bank would be required to: (A) pay Additional Amounts as provided or referred to in Condition 7 (Taxation) and (B) make any withholding or deduction for, or on account of, any Taxes imposed or levied by or on behalf of the Relevant Jurisdiction at a rate in excess of the prevailing applicable rates on such date on which agreement is reached to issue the first Tranche of the relevant Series of Covered Bonds, and such requirement cannot be avoided by the Bank taking reasonable measures available to it.
+Unless provided otherwise in the applicable Final Terms, the Bank will have the right to redeem a Series of Covered Bonds at any time (including in the case of Floating Rate Covered Bonds) at the Early Redemption Amount specified in the applicable Final Terms prior to their Final Maturity Date (or, if applicable, Extended Final Maturity Date), if: (i) upon the occurrence of a change in, or amendment to, the Applicable Laws of a Relevant Jurisdiction or of any change in the application or official interpretation of the Applicable Laws of a Relevant Jurisdiction, which change or amendment becomes effective on or after the date on which agreement is reached to issue the first Tranche of the relevant Series of Covered Bonds (which shall, for the avoidance of doubt, be the date on which the applicable Final Terms is signed by the Bank), on the next Interest Payment Date the Bank would be required to: (A) pay Additional Amounts as provided or referred to in Condition 7 (Taxation) and (B) make any withholding or deduction for, or on account of, any Taxes imposed or levied by or on behalf of the Relevant Jurisdiction at a rate in excess of the prevailing applicable rate on such date on which agreement is reached to issue the first Tranche of the relevant Series of Covered Bonds, and (ii) such requirement cannot be avoided by the Bank taking reasonable measures available to it.
 Upon such a redemption, investors in such Series of Covered Bonds might not be able to reinvest the amounts received at a rate that will provide the same rate of return as their investment in the redeemed Covered Bonds and, in the case of any Floating Rate Covered Bonds, the redemption could take place on any day during an Interest Period.